ot4i/knapp-connect/docs/part2.md

 popd
 ```

-Validate that they secret was created by running
+Validate that the secret was created by running
 ```
 get secrets my-secret
 ```